 Straightaway, I thought back to my own somewhat unhappy schooldays and imagined what my reaction would have been back then.
 Without a shadow of doubt, I would have tried to disrupt the class out of sheer boredom, fuelled by an intense inability to keep still.

 My friend had started off totally sceptical and was reluctant to make the voluntary financial contribution to the weekly class.
 As the weeks went, shed noticed a change in her daughter.
 She seemed calmer and more content.
 It took quite a while until my friend began associating the change in her daughter with the commencement of the yoga classes.
 But the penny did eventually drop and she was completely intrigued.
+When she saw the benefits, she even considered building a yoga studio in her home.
+She considered a multi-purpose room in her backyard, and started to research the best workshop for gardens that could be used for yoga, as well as just for relaxation during the summer months.

 As it happened, we had a mutual friend who had practiced yoga for many years.
 Over a delicious cup of coffee, my friend and I began quizzing her about the value of yoga for kids.
 Naturally, to her it was a complete “no-brainer”, of course yoga was going to be good for kids.
 She also knew by our reaction that she need to patiently explain the benefits of yoga for kids to us.